NayamAmarshe/ToucheggKDE/README.md

 ## Troubleshoot
-If you're using OpenSUSE or other distros which don't have the `qdbus` package, do this:
+If you're using OpenSUSE or other distros which don't have the `qdbus` package, do this for QT 6:

+(After installation)
+1. Open `~/.config/touchegg/touchegg.conf`
+2. Search for `qdbus` and replace all occurances with `qdbus6`
+3. Save the file

+Or for QT 5:
 ```shell
 nano ~/.bashrc
 ````
-Then at the end of the file, add: `alias qdbus=”qdbus-qt5”`
+Then at the end of the file, add: `alias qdbus=qdbus-qt5`
 Exit with Ctrl+O, Enter then Ctrl+X..
 Then
 ```shell